 Go without a car.
 Most college campuses are very bike friendly and can easily be navigated on foot.
 Public transportation can help with longer trips.
 My husband and I both survived just fine without a vehicle in our undergraduate days.

 Pack your lunch and skip the meal plan.
 Buying your own groceries will not only be cheaper, you’ll never be stuck eating whatever the cafeteria is offering that day.
+Plus you’re more likely to avoid the “freshman 15” if you’re making your own meals versus the all-you-can-eat meal plan.

 While saving up the entire cost of college before setting foot on campus might seem impossible, there are lots of useful strategies that, when used together, can prevent you from having to take out loans for college or at least keep them at a minimum.
-As we work to pay off six figures of student loan debt from law school, I can tell you that it’s well worth the time and effort to do whatever you can to prevent the debt situation rather than deal with it after the fact!
+As we worked to pay off six figures of student loan debt from law school, I can tell you that it’s well-worth the time and effort to do whatever you can to prevent the debt situation rather than deal with it after the fact!

 How about you?